We can provide a range of trauma support and training to prepare and respond well.

 PFA is a way to provide emotional support to people of any age or background in order to reduce the initial distress caused by the critical event and to foster short and long-term adaptive functioning and coping.

-- Staff Wellbeing - Responding to Sexual Violence
+- Sexual Violence Management

 "Thrive Worldwide took the time to understand our people and systems and spoke to all levels of our organization.
 Ben was very responsive and the final report he delivered gave us unique insight into the gaps that we need to address, as well as our strengths as an organization.”Shabnam MojtahediSyria Justice and Accountability Centre

 "We became involved with the team at Thrive through a crisis that affected our entire office.
 They not only responded quickly to our concerns, they also led us through the response with care and concern.
 Our organisation grew immensely through that time- due largely to the work of Thrive Worldwide."Mission AgencyMember Care Director